tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/fundamentals/find_mat_view_dependencies.md

 ---
 id: find_mat_view_dependencies
-title: Find Materialised View dependencies
+title: Find Materialized View dependencies
-description:
+description: If you change a table in ClickHouse, it can affect Materialized Views that depend on it.
+Here's how to find all MV dependencies for your ClickHouse table.
 tags:
   - intermediate
   - getting-started
 ---

-# Find Materialised View dependencies
+# Find Materialized View dependencies

-If you need to perform changes on a table, it can be very useful to know what Materialised Views depend on this table, so you can assess the impact of your changes.
+If you need to perform changes on a table, you'll want to know what Materialized Views depend on this table so you can assess the impact of your changes.

 For example, let's say you have the following database structure: